whatufind/find-app/README.md

 ## Contributors

-Thanks to the following people who have contributed to rnboilerplate project:
+Thanks to the following people who have contributed to whatufind project:

 * [@IbrahiimKhan](https://github.com/IbrahiimKhan) 📖